rdubois440/wifi_mlkbd/README.md

 Connect the Combo board to a free port on the PC
 On the first connection to a windows PC, the pc will recognize the arduino HID emulator, and load the driver.
 Confirmed with a sound
 After a few seconds, the Combo will publish a wifi network AI-THINKER_xxxxxx.
 Connect the Android device to this network. this network is fully open at the moment.
-Start the program under termux
+Start the program under termux (from the command line, or from a shortcut) python multi_lang_kbd.py
-python multi_lang_kbd.py
 Select the desired keyboard layout on the PC
 Select the same keyboard layout on the Android device